danmackinlay/pattern_machine/ps_correl/README.md

 -   How do we detect noise?
 Correlated with shuffled, or enveloped pink/white noise?
 -   search ALSO on variance, to avoid spurious transient onset matches
 -   search ALSO on gradient
+-   delts and double deltas
 -   more conservative pregain management to avoid onset clipping
 -   include grain size in search and search based on that (tricky but safer)
 -   restrict search based on amplitude range
 -   restrict search based on certainty range (this would require us to actually have a model), e.g. higher when amp is low, or around major changes, or estimated from sample variance (this should be taken wrt the innovation process)
 -   handle multiple files
 -   handle multiple clients through e.g. nodeid
 -   adaptive masking noise floor